Winter Quarter 2026

 Assistive Technology Faire

-Abstract: This 12th annual event will be conducted on-campus in-classroom and will provide an opportunity for students to get an up-close look at a variety of devices and learn about available programs from product vendors and service agencies.
-Please browse to the Call for Assistive Technology Faire Participants webpage if you would like to participate in this event as an in-person vendor of assistive technology products or services.
+Abstract: This 14th annual event will be conducted on-campus in-classroom and will provide an opportunity for students to get an up-close look at a variety of devices and learn about available programs from product vendors and service agencies.
+Please browse to the Call for Assistive Technology Faire Participants webpage if you would like to participate in this event as an in-person exibitor of assistive technology products or services.

 Activities:

-Confirmed 2024 Vendor Participants:
+Confirmed 2026 Exhibitor Participants:

 photo of BeeLine Reader app on a smartphone